-Current law prohibits state agencies and political subdivisions, on and after January 1, 2004, from awarding a contract for goods, services, or construction, paid for in whole or in part with state funds, to a person against whom an unresolved finding of recovery has been issued by the Auditor of State.
+Continuing law prohibits state agencies and political subdivisions from awarding a contract for goods, services, or construction, paid for in whole or in part with state funds, to a person against whom an unresolved finding of recovery has been issued by the Auditor of State.
 The Auditor of State must maintain a publicly accessible database of persons who owe an unresolved debt to the state.
-State agencies and political subdivisions, before awarding contracts using state funds, must verify that the person to whom the contract is to be awarded does not appear on the State Auditor's database.